mehulkar/mehulkar.com/source/blog/2022/01/debugging-a-flash-of-unstyled-text.md

 ---
 title: Debugging a Flash of Unstyled Text
 date: 2022-01-20
-tags: programming, debugging, javascript, ember.js
+tags:
+  - programming
+  - debugging
+  - javascript
+  - ember.js
 ---

 Sometimes, it's hard for me to explain (even to myself) what I do all day at my job.
-I maintain some pretty simple, static web pages at my job that *should* be low effort.
+I maintain some pretty simple, static web pages at my job that _should_ be low effort.
 But recently, I created and fixed a bug that involved so many unexpected things, and manifested in a weird enough way that I thought it would be useful to demonstrate the complexity of a frontend engineer's job.